Tag Archives: Quebec

 Then in August a great bridge, half built, collapses, the Quebec Bridge.
 It was to be the world’s longest suspension bridge.
 78 men die, mostly Mohawks from Cawgnawaga near Montreal.

-The bridge was a component of the CTR.
+The bridge was a component of the TCR.
 Magically, there is a need for inspectors at end of steel and father gets the call to La Tuque, to be Timber Inspector at 100 dollars a month.

 My parents take out a 1,000 dollar insurance policy on my father’s life.
 It is well known that jobs on the railway are dangerous.